 However, good daycare centres that encourage language learning, engage in activities to promote development and teach basic math skills are very few.
 And, they have to cope with the problem of overcrowding.
 So, to find a quality daycare centre for your child, you have to start your search early - at least a couple of months before you actually enrol him.
 Here are a few tips to help you find the best daycare near you.

-We don't live in a perfect world and this applies to daycare centres as well.
+We don't live in a perfect world and this applies to daycare centers as well.
 There are gaps in the policies of every childcare facility.
 However, here are a few things on which you shouldn't compromise:

 If any of the above-mentioned factors are out of line with your child's needs and yours, think deeply about whether you would be willing to compromise.
 If not, then move on to the next childcare facility on your list.